EH127/mission/README.md

 2. Open a command line and get into the folder where the project is located

-3. Run npm install to install all the dependencies
+3. Run 'npm install' to install all the dependencies

-4. After all the dependencies have been installed run npm run and go to http://localhost:3000 on your browser
+4. After all the dependencies have been installed run 'npm start' and go to http://localhost:3000 on your browser

 ## Deployment